 The Participating Shares are the most subordinate classes of financial instruments in the Fund and rank pari passu in all material respects and have the same terms and conditions.
-The Participating Shares provide investors with the right to require redemption for cash at a value proportionate to the investor's share in the Fund's net assets at each redemption date being every business day and also in the event of the Fund's liquidation.
+The Participating Shares provide investors with the right to require redemption for cash at a value proportionate to the investor's share in the Fund's net assets at each weekly redemption date and also in the event of the Fund's liquidation.